la2050/challenge/_2021/play/los-angeles-neighborhood-initiative-lani.md

   * Selfie spot murals are shared and identified on social media by locals and non-locals.
-Approximately how many people will be directly impacted by this proposal?: '150' Approximately how many people will be indirectly impacted by this proposal?: '100000' Please describe the broader impact of your proposal.: >- Public murals build social and economic equity and engage people of all ages in a creative civic project.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '150' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '100000' Describe how Los Angeles County will be different if your work is successful.: >- Public murals build social and economic equity and engage people of all ages in a creative civic project.
 Murals create a sense of place and result in increased foot traffic while adding vibrancy, culture, and a perception of